-You must limit the amount of money owed to the business.
-In other words, get people to pay their bills!
-Overdue accounts receivables can drag down a business.
-One way to address this problem is to keep credit current and at a minimum.
+Limit Overdue Accounts Due to the Business Continued...

 If clients have a problem with their cashflow, that is not your issue.
 If you have delivered your product or service and done a good job, you deserve to be paid.
 Be careful not to act like a bank and extend long periods of credit at the expense of your business.